 If an author has grant funding for open access publishing, authors receive a discounted $3,000 open access article processing charge.
 If the author does not have grant funding for the article processing charge, the author can still choose to publish open access.
 When they are asked if they have research funds to pay for the article processing charge, they should select “seek funding” which will route the request to the SCELC subscription pool.

-Cambridge University Press (valid until December 31, 2024)
+Cambridge University Press (valid until December 31, 2025)

-Springer (valid until December 31, 2024)
+Springer (valid until December 31, 2026)

 Nature-branded or Scientific American content is excluded as are the 279 fully open access journals in the Springer portfolio.

-This agreement will provide free open access publication for up to 550 articles in 2023 across participating SCELC institutions (including Pepperdine University), which is roughly 101% of the average number of qualifying articles that participating institutions’ corresponding authors published in those journals over the past three years.
+This agreement will provide free open access publication for up to 550 articles across participating SCELC institutions (including Pepperdine University), which is roughly 101% of the average number of qualifying articles that participating institutions’ corresponding authors published in those journals over the past three years.
 It is possible that the SCELC consortium will collectively exceed this cap, but a historical analysis of author open access opt-out rates and other factors makes this unlikely.
 It is hoped that future agreements will be able to include a higher number of articles and journals.

 The Company of Biologists, Ltd. (valid until December 31, 2026)